 Jump to:

-Rillettes are basically a dish of slow cooked pork or poultry in its own fat to make a tasty, unctuous spread.
+Rillettes are basically a dish of slow cooked pork or poultry in its own fat to make a tasty, decadent.
 It's cooked in a very similar way to making duck confit, but the meat is served shredded instead.

 Rillettes is the term used for slow roasted meat, cooked in fat, which is then shredded and packed in its own juices to preserve it.